-Enjoy these cute mini gluten free strawberry pies in ramekins, or make one large gluten free strawberry pie.
-This pie has the flakiest gluten free pie crust!
+These cute, mini gluten free strawberry pies in ramekins, or make one large gluten free strawberry pie.
+Fresh, juicy strawberries are so full of flavor, and they are nestled in the flakiest gluten free pie crust!
+There is even a dairy-free option!

 I have wanted to try single-serve mini gluten free pies for some time.
 A friend gifted me ramekins in all different sizes a few months ago.
 They invited us over for dinner, so I finally tried my flaky homemade gluten free pie crust recipe as the base pie crust.